Follow us on networks

 • Calcium.
 Supplementation for three months improves almost half of the symptoms analyzed in a double-blind study.

 There are proven therapies that improve all aspects of a woman's menstrual cycle.
-And when the cycles are more regular, with a moderate flow, which goes down and runs bright red, which has no loss in the middle of the cycle, etc. It also improves premenstrual symptoms.
-Among them is acupuncture y the Yoga. (post about the different types of yoga in fertility)
+And when the cycles are more regular, with a moderate flow, which drops and runs bright red, which has no loss in the middle of the cycle, etc. It also improves premenstrual symptoms.
+Among them is acupuncture and the Yoga. (post about the different types of yoga in fertility)

 References: